ieb/N2KEngine/README.md

 * Check AltV by connecting to suppy V
 * Check Coolant, Supply -> 1K top.
 22R == 120C, 120R == 60+10*(134-120)/(134-97) = 63
 * Check RPM with a 1KHz signal
-* Checl oneWire
+* Check oneWire
-* Check CAN and engine events are responding.
+* Check CAN and engine events are responding, verifies can read and write.